Parks-Laboratory/knowledgebase/README.md

 ### Usage
 1. If you have not done so, clone the wiki: `git clone https://github.com/Parks-Laboratory/knowledgebase.wiki.git`
-1. After making changes to the online wiki, update the offline version: `git pull`
-1. Next, run `python mkSidebar.py` in the directory containing all your Wiki pages, which will generate the \_Sidebar.md file used by GitHub Wiki to display the sidebar/navigation pane
-1. Commit the new sidebar: `git commit -a -m "Update sidebar"`
-1. Then, just do `git push` to update the wiki

-Once the repo is cloned, updating the sidebar can be done by `./update.cmd ` in a BASH shell, by `update.cmd` in a Windows shell, or double-clicking it in Windows File Explorer.  _update_ is a simple script in the repo consisting of the line:
+1. Once the repo is cloned, updating the sidebar can be done by `./update.cmd ` in a BASH shell, by `update.cmd` in a Windows shell, or double-clicking it in Windows File Explorer.  _update.cmd_ is a simple script in the repo consisting of the line:
 `git pull && python mkSidebar.py && git commit -a -m "Update sidebar" && git push`

 ### Notes